Gluten free when pregnant

 It is also important that people with coeliac disease are followed up regularly, particularly at times of stress, such as pregnancy.

 There is an increased risk of reproductive problems in women with untreated coeliac disease.
-If a gluten free diet is not followed, it can lead to a low birth weight baby, an increased risk of having a preterm baby and an increased likelihood of requiring a caesarean section.
+So if a gluten free diet isn’t followed, it can potentially lead to your baby having a low birth weight or, an increased risk of premature birth.

 Depending on your particular needs and diet, supplementation with calcium, iron, and vitamin B12 might be needed.
 It’s best to get vitamins and minerals from the food you eat, but when you are pregnant you may need to take some supplements as well.